 I am a prospective student.
 When do I start the financial aid application process?

-The Free Application for Federal Student Aid (FAFSA) is available January 1, 2014.
-You should complete the FAFSA, using tax information from 2012 tax returns until 2013 have been completed.
+The Free Application for Federal Student Aid (FAFSA) and Need Access forms are available January 1, 2014.
+You should complete both as soon as possible, using tax information from 2012 tax returns until 2013 have been completed.

 What is the deadline to apply for financial aid?

 The deadline for submission of all financial aid information is March 15, 2014.
 Consideration for institutional scholarships and loans will only be given to those students who complete all three steps (see Application Procedures above) by March 15th.

 When should I start the financial aid process if I have applied to WFSM, but have not yet been accepted?

 The March 15th deadline is strict regardless of your acceptance status—if you are accepted after the 15th and your file is not complete, you will NOT be considered for institutional aid.
 DO NOT WAIT for acceptance to apply!
 If a deadline extension is needed, please contact our office at email@example.com.
 Students who want consideration for Federal Student Loans only, need only complete FAFSA.